MichaelSturgeon/PP1-Italy-at-Home/README.md

 - Images across the website were taking too long to load, and knowing that once the
 recipes page was populated with a larger category of recipe images this issue would
 become more apparent.
 After some research, I came across this article explaining the
-pros and cons of the webp file format (see credits).
+pros and cons of the `.webp` file format (see credits).
 After converting the images on my
-site to .webp I uploaded them as the primary image, which fixed the problem.
+site to `.webp` I uploaded them as the primary image, which fixed the problem.

 - The images at the top of the About section and the recipe pages were left with too much
 space around them on screen with widths between 520px and 590px.
 To fix this, I
-changes the /* Media query: large or landscape phones (576px and up) */ to take effect
+changes the `/* Media query: large or landscape phones (576px and up) */` to take effect
 on screens 500px and up instead.

 - W3C Markup Validator flagged up errors across all recipe pages due to a missing